Checklist for renting a property in Amsterdam

 Read more

 Formulate a comprehensive proposal that includes all the terms and conditions under which you wish to rent the property.
-Add a description of yourself and if applicable of a co-tenant/occupant.
+Add a description of yourself and if applicable of your co-tenant/occupant.

 Please note that a proposal is not free of obligation.
-If your proposal is accepted, this creates a legally-binding tenancy agreement.
+If your proposal is accepted, this creates a legally-binding tenancy agreement (article 6.217 BW).

 Step 2: